 The HRA is a ring-fenced landlord's account for the running of the Council's housing stock.

-The budget that was approved by Council on 26th January 2023 (Extraordinary Council 26th January 2023)
+The budget for 2024/25 was approved by Council on 7th March 2024.

-Any over achievement of income is reinvested into the Council's housing stock over a number of years to ensure properties are maintained to an appropriate standard and to continue to grow the stock of houses to ensure the Council meets the needs of the district.
+Any over achievement of income is reinvested into the Council's housing stock over several years to ensure properties are maintained to an appropriate standard and to continue to grow the stock of houses to ensure the Council meets the needs of the district.